initializ-buildpacks/Docs/README.md

 ### Step 3: Build the Buildpack (.cnb file)

-Execute the build logic to generate the .cnb file as output.
+Execute the build logic to generate the .cnb file as output. run below mentioned command in the corresponding folder structure.
 #### Command:
 ```bash
 ./scripts/package.sh --version <version>